o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 In this step, you will use CMake to build either a monolithic or a non-monolithic project and specify the `INSTALL` target and `release` configuration.
 This handles several tasks:

-- Creates an `install` directory that will contain your release layout.
+- Creates an `install` directory in your project directory that will contain the project's release layout.

 - Bundles your game content into an `engine.pak` file by packaging all of the product assets in your `Cache/pc` directory.